baliyanvinay/Good-READS/README.md

 ## Static File structure
 For each apps, static files resides insides the static/app/ folder.
 For example, the css files for accounts app shall be available in accounts/static/account/css/signup.css
 'collectstatic' will collect all files from these apps and will put them in project static folder.
 This is only for deployment but a good practise.
+STATIC_ROOL = 'static', collectstatic will put all static files in here.

 ## Templates File Structure
 For each apps, template files(html) resides insides the templates/app/ folder.
 Considering the index html file in books app,